 Institutional preservation grants provide funds to qualified non-profit organizations for rehabilitation or restoration of significant Cambridge buildings or structures.
+First time grantees are eligible for an outright grant of up to $50,000; additional funds are granted on matching basis.
 The Commission’s IPG program extends the Commission’s Preservation Grant program, but with some significant differences.

 - Applicants to the IPG program must be non-profit organizations.

 - The building or structure for which assistance is being sought must be significant on the local, state, or national level for its architecture or associations with important persons, organizations, or events.